sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 Sandeep Paulraj

-December 25th, 2017
+December 26th, 2017

 ## Proposal

 Proposal for stock price estimator.

-This proposal also has an associated ipython notebook stock_price_estimator_proposal.ipynb that has the initial data exploration and setup.
+This proposal also has an associated ipython notebook stock_price_estimator_proposal_v1.1.ipynb that has the initial data exploration and setup.

 ```sh
 stock_price_estimator_proposal _v1.1.ipynb